 Kand, K. (Writer), & Fryman, P. (Director).
 (2006).
 Slap bet [Television series episode].
 In C. Bays (Executive Producer), How I met your mother.
 Retrieved from https://www.hulu.com/watch/1134858#i0,p30,d0

 Note: When citing a TV show or episode, keep in mind:

 A personal interview should NOT be included in a reference list.
 They are not considered recoverable data (they cannot be found by a researcher).
-You should reference personal interviews as in-text citations instead.
+You should reference personal interviews as citations in the body of the project instead.